shaunnoeljose/Football-Chatbot/README.md

 ---
 ## ⛈️Overview
 Data has been used very extensively in the field of soccer.
-One prime example is the robust number of sport analysts in Liverpool who take key decisions for recruitment based on the data.
 I am a huge fan of soccer in general and heavily follow Spanish soccer (LaLiga).
-This project focuses on building an interactive Streamlit chatbot designed to analyze football matches and player performance under different weather conditions.
+This project focuses on building an AI-powered multi-page Streamlit chatbot application designed to analyze football matches and player performance under different weather conditions.
+It features a natural language chatbot interface and an advanced predictor with SHAP-based model interpretability.
 Using an XGBoost classification model trained on match stats and player performance metrics, combined with natural language understanding via LangChain and Mistral(Ollama), the chatbot allows users to ask intuitive questions and receive smart, data-backed insights.

 ---
 ## 🧠What Does This Chatbot Do?